The Future of AR and “The Next Big Thing” Illusion

 The glasses are automatically at eye height and therefore will be able to record you, even if the person is seemingly staring through a window that’s way to your side.

 And people aren’t stupid.
-Everyone will realize this, especially when we’ll start seeing videos of creeps subtly recording women or people doing extremely embarrassing things in settings where nobody would’ve assumed they were being recorded (like the bedroom or hanging out with close friends).
+Everyone will realize this, especially when we’ll start seeing videos of creeps subtly recording women or videos of people doing extremely embarrassing things in settings where nobody would’ve assumed they were being recorded (like the bedroom or hanging out with close friends).

 So, red light or not, there will always be a video feed and it will always exist somewhere that opens it up for exploitation — be it by creeps, hackers, or governments.